 I began my radio career by winning a contest at age 12 on my hometown country radio station.
 The connection led to a radio show, where I was required to obtain a child actor's permit to legally work underage.
 I have worked at several small radio stations in upstate New York, leading to WGNA-FM.
 In 2000, I received my first national CMA nomination for Medium Market Radio Personality of the Year.
-In 2006, I took the crystal trophy home and was once again nominated in 2010
+In 2006, I took the crystal trophy home and was nominated again in 2010, 2011, 2012 and 2013

 Check out the top 40 for this week after listening to the countdown on Sunday morning!